A workshop-style writing program designed to help you speak about your work with eloquence, power, passion, and clarity.

 I created THE CRAFT to bridge the gap between these two worlds.

-• The total duration of The Craft will depend on the amount of people in the cohort.
-Plan on about 14 weeks.
+The total duration of The Craft will depend on the amount of people in the cohort.
+Plan on about 10weeks.

-• Core Curriculum (Weeks 1-12): 90 minute calls on Tuesday; 90 minute co-working calls on Thursdays (optional)
+Core Curriculum (Weeks 1-6): 90 minute calls on Tuesday; 90 minute co-working and integration calls on Thursdays.

-• Workshopping (Weeks 13-15ish): 90-minute calls on Tuesday + Thursday; plus time to read, jot down some perfunctory notes, and think about two pieces of writing (up to 2,000 words)
+Workshopping (Weeks 7-10): 90-minute workshopping calls on Tuesday (we will workshop two pieces per call).
+Youβll also want to build in time to read, jot down some perfunctory notes, and think about that weekβs writing (up to 2,000 words each)

-• It's important in workshopping that everyone show up prepared—I recommend using our Thursday co-writing time to do this!
+It's important in workshopping that everyone show up preparedβI recommend using our Thursday co-working time to do this!

 You absolutely do NOT have to start from scratch, but you should start thinking about what you might want to bring to our workshopping sessions.